Iver Johnson AMAC-1500: Design and background

-Naming Variants and Company Controversy
+Naming variants and company controversy

 Initial military delivery for 125 rifles was not sufficient to keep Iver Johnson operational and Phillip Lynn Lloyd and investors looked to other means of business to pay former owner, Louis Imperato, his due for the Iver Johnson branding.
 One of several events that caused Iver Johnson to file for bankruptcy in October 1986 was an import deal involving 43,500 Australian Enfield rifles that had arrived seriously damaged to the chagrin of Phillip Lynn Lloyd and investors.
 This situation was one of the final straws that forced the Iver Johnson company, under Lloyd and investors, to file for Chapter 11 bankruptcy protection in October 1986 in Federal Court (Little Rock, Arkansas).
 While operations continued at Iver Johnson's Arms at their Jacksonville, Arkansas location during their Chapter 11 Bankruptcy, the money owed Louis Imperato by Phillip Lynn Lloyd and others led to the return of the company to Louis Imperato under controversial conditions.
 At the completion of the bankruptcy proceedings, Iver Johnson company equipment was then set by the court to be sold at auction to satisfy creditor claims, the biggest creditor being Louis Imperato, himself.
 The historical controversy centers on, Iver Johnson's previous owner Louis Imperato, then re-purchasing his former company's assets, set for auction sale from the bankruptcy court, for $1.2 million, as he was the first creditor to be satisfied.
 Included in this bankruptcy court transaction were all the damaged Australian Enfield parts (the ones Phillip Lynn Lloyd and investors had bought prior) when Louis Imperato re-acquired Iver Johnson, its branding, and equipment.
 This action led to a souring between him and his former business partner, Phillip Lynn Lloyd, and investors as it gave Louis Imperato the right also to collect the remaining balance of the court's determined final company's valuation which Lloyd and investors had never been able to pay in full since acquisition in 1982, four years prior.
 On February 2, 1987, Louis Imperato created and incorporated Australian Military Surplus Enfield Enterprises in Jacksonville, Arkansas which listed himself as the President, Vice-President, Secretary, and Treasurer with Glenn Barber acting as the registered agent for Louis Imperato's court re-acquired Iver Johnson company in Jacksonville, Arkansas.
 On company internal documents Louis Imperato identified AMAC as "American Military Arms Corporation" with Iver Johnson Arms being a division of AMAC.
 The name "American Military Arms Corporation" was not incorporated in Arkansas until September 11, 1989 when it was incorporated by another investor, Neal Paul Fisk (Mountain Home, Arkansas) effectively making Iver Johnson a division of AMAC, Inc. Louis Imperato managed Iver Johnson's Arms in Jacksonville, Arkansas from his office in Brooklyn, New York.
 However, Louis Imperato would have Iver Johnson declare bankruptcy again, not more than a year later, in 1990, at first as a Chapter 11 (intending to resume business), and then refile to a Chapter 7 (unable to restructure).